lorig135/docsstyleguide/MinimalWritingStyle.md

   - Present tense: Set Up Access Management
   - Noun phrase: Access Management Setup

-Avoid infinitives or use them minimally, for SEO reasons.
-When users use search engines within the ForgeRock website or outside of it, their search terms are often worded as verb statements, such as, "Upgrade to AM 7", or "Upgrading AM", or questions; such as, "How to upgrade from AM 6.5 to 7.0".
+Avoid infinitives or use them minimally, for SEO reasons:
+- When users use search engines within the ForgeRock website or outside of it, their search terms are often worded as verb statements, such as, "Upgrade to AM 7", or "Upgrading AM", or questions; such as, "How to upgrade from AM 6.5 to 7.0".

 Avoid repetition of the title in second- and third-level headings.
 For example: